JulieChoJulie/log_analysis_project/README.md

 8. Execute the command ```contorl + D```.
 9. Run the command ```python newsdata.py``` and it will listen on port 8000.
 10. Go to your web browser and access it at http://localhost:8000/
+11. AND your program will print out the analysis results.

 ## Possible Errors